Source Code API Discovery

 | Docker | Interactive scans from a developer workstation, scheduled scans in any CI system (Jenkins, GitLab CI, Bitbucket Pipelines, CircleCI, Azure Pipelines, etc.), and ad-hoc runs inside a container. |

 Choose based on where your repositories live and how you want scans triggered.
-You can adopt multiple approaches in the same organization — for example, Docker for ad-hoc backfills and the GitHub Action for continuous coverage.
+You can adopt multiple approaches in the same organization — for example, Docker for ad-hoc backfills and GitHub Actions or Azure Pipelines for continuous coverage.

 Approach 1: Docker